Let's partner!

 Embodied carbon is all the carbon required to construct a building.
 So when we talk about reaching net zero by 2040 it means tackling every ton of carbon emitted across every process and material used on every jobsite across Canada.
 There's no mistaking it, Chandos and it's supply chain are embedding a massive amount of carbon into each building.

 Accurately measuring and understanding the embodied carbon in a construction supply chain is incredibly complex.
 We're focused on getting that calculation right.
 In the meantime, we estimate our current embodied carbon is ~300,000 tons.
-Once we have our baseline, we'll set an intensity reduction target in order to hit our goal of net zero by 2040.

 * 1 kt = 1000 t